MRCGP exam overview

 View the current MRCGP exam fees effective from August 2013

-Notifying us about a disability, reasonable adjustments or mitigating circumstances
+Notifying us about a disability and request reasonable adjustments for your examination

 MRCGP regulations apply to assessments undertaken by doctors training in GP specialty programmes in the UK